12 Dietary Changes to Lower Cancer Risk

 Some foods actually contribute to the development of cancer; other foods lessen the risk.
-Follow these diet guidelines from Dr. Sears to lower cancer risk.
-More specifically, this diet targets lowering the risk of colorectal cancer as well as preventing cardiovascular disease.
+Follow these dietary changes to lower cancer risk.
+More specifically, these dietary guidelines target lowering the risk of colorectal cancer as well as preventing cardiovascular disease.
 For people with a genetic tendency toward colorectal cancer, it is not just an option, it’s a lifesaving necessity.

 1. Keep your diet low in total fat and very low in saturated fats